DSharpPlus/DSharpPlus/docs/articles/advanced_topics/buttons.md

 Non-link buttons come in four colors, which are known as styles: Blurple, Grey, Green, and Red.
 Or as their styles are named: Primary, Secondary, Success, and Danger respectively.

 How does one construct a button?
-It's simple, and buttons support constructor and object initialization
+It's simple, buttons support constructor and object initialization like so:
 ```cs
 var myButton = new DiscordButtonComponent()
 {